Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: WRS Partner Robot Challenge: Tidy Up Here task evaluation

-In recent years, international robotics competitions related to tidy-up tasks have increased.
-The Tidy Up My Room Challenge\footnote{Tidy Up My Room Challenge (ICRA 2018):~\url{https://icra2018.org/tidy-up-my-room-challenge/}} was held at the IEEE International Conference on Robotics and Automation (ICRA) 2018.
-Additionally, the Tidy Up Here\footnote{Tidy Up Here (WRS 2018):~\url{http://worldrobotsummit.org/en/wrc2018/service/}} task was conducted as one of the tasks of the Partner Robot Challenge (Real Space) at the World Robot Summit (WRS) 2018~\cite{WRS2018}.
-Hence pick-and-place tasks with many kinds of objects in home environments are becoming a common problem in robotics applications, and competitions, e.g. the Tidy Up My Room Challenge are held to invite the community to develop novel solutions.
-Moreover, by setting challenging tasks that include various techniques and problems considered to be difficult, various robotics systems can be compared and benchmarked with scoring criteria that take into consideration the technical difficulties of the task.
-Another aspect of these competitions is to envision solutions to social issues due to the decreasing and aging working population.
+Tidy up tasks with many kinds of objects in home environments are becoming a common problem in robotics applications, and competitions, e.g., the Tidy Up My Room Challenge, are held to invite the community to develop novel solutions.
 In the Partner Robot Challenge (Real Space) of WRS, the Tidy Up Here task provides a benchmark for robot assistance, not only for disabled people but also for elderly people and healthy people, by supporting daily housekeeping tasks.
 Therefore, tidy-up tasks are seen as an important issue to be addressed for the improvement of social welfare as well as the development of robotics in general.